suncoast-devs/handbook/curriculum/back-end/full-stack-ii/assignments/suncoast-overflow.md

 - [ ] as a user I should be able to view and search questions asked
 - [ ] As a user I should be able to view a question and its answers
-- [ ] As a user I should be able to post a question, this can anonymous, and should be Explorer Mode
+- [ ] As a user I should be able to post a question, this can anonymous, and should be for Explorer Mode
 - [ ] As a user I should be able to answer a question
 - [ ] As a user I should be able to up/down vote an answer
 - [ ] As a user I should be able to up/down vote a question